 To enjoy the hot meal at its best, it should be eaten as soon as it arrives and should not be reheated later in the day.

 Menus and costs

-The hot lunch consists of a main course and dessert, which costs £4*.
+The lunch time meal consists of a hot main course or choice of freshly made salad and choice of dessert, which costs £4.40*.

-We also offer additional soups at a cost of £1* and a range of additional drinks and fruit options for 50p*.
+We also offer additional soups at a cost of £1.10* and a range of additional drinks and fruit options for 55p*.